Wngui/CS2-Dedicated-Server-Linux-Scripts/README.md

 # CS2 Dedicated Server Linux Scripts

 I collection of scripts, useful for managing and updating a CS2 dedicated server.
+Has support to automatically update Metamod and CounterStrikeSharp

 ## Setup